A look at Augusta's past

 Prairie State Bank had acquired a branch bank site at 21st and Ridge Rd. on Wichita’s west side.

-Page 2 of 2 - Elizabeth Canon was crowned AHS homecoming queen and Kennedy Nesler was named king.
+Elizabeth Canon was crowned AHS homecoming queen and Kennedy Nesler was named king.

 AHS wrestlers headed to State were: Andy Zerhgast, Bobby Latimer, Drew Littell, Phillip Smith, and Byron Hankins.